 Two Montreal physicians, Pierre Dongier and Cecile Rousseau, were a driving force behind RIVO.
 Its founding vision was for a result-oriented, low-overhead network of trauma experts capable of addressing the various consequences of organized violence.

-Officially recognized by the Quebec Government in 1993, RIVO has become a go-to resource for difficult post-trauma cases.
+Obtaining our official status as a charity in 1993, RIVO has become a go-to resource for difficult post-trauma cases.
 Our independent non-profit organization is prepared and ready to help needful refugees and their families obtain appropriate counselling and support.
 We are a lean organization, capable of responding creatively as needs arise in an ever-changing landscape.

 RIVO is an acronym for Réseau d'intervention auprès des personnes ayant subi la violence organisée.
 Quite the mouthful indeed!
 “RIVO” will do just fine!